mprzybylski/mprzybylski/_posts/2024-05-09-Creating-a-build-environment-for-libbpf-based-programs.md

 # Using in a CMake project

-To use this toolchain in a CMake project, create a [toolchain file](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html), i.e...
+To use this toolchain in a CMake project, create a [toolchain file](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html), i.e.:

 `/cmake/project_root/toolchain.cmake`:
 ```